CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/context/cob/cob_requirements.md

   - Test verifies correct computation of sliding‑window frequency over last 10 accesses.

 **HLR‑COB‑014**
 COB SHALL apply CST merge and split signals deterministically, preserving referent‑map integrity, lineage continuity, and ordering metrics, and SHALL NOT perform semantic reconstruction of identity‑layer fields.
+COB SHALL perform structural compression after merge and split operations as defined in HLR‑COB‑024 and SHALL NOT treat compression as semantic reconstruction.

 - For **MERGE**, COB SHALL:
   - preserve each parent’s referent map, anchors, ambiguity, and stability metrics structurally in the merged child;